CloudSihmar/introduction-to-kubernetes/VolumesAndData.md

       storage: 8GI
 ```

-In the Pod configuration you use created PersistentVolumeClaim as g,ven below:
+In the Pod configuration you use created PersistentVolumeClaim as given below:

 ```yaml
     containers: